sebek78/issue-tracker/cheatsheet.md

 `docker build -t my-postgres .` Build the custom image

+`docker build -t issues-tracker .` Docker build command example

 `docker-compose up` Run the container

 `docker-compose up -d` Run the container in the background

-`docker-compose down` Stop the container service, remove the containers and volumes associated with the service
+`docker-compose down` Stop the container service, remove the containers associated with the service

+`docker compose down -v` with removing volumes

 # Access the container: